-In a cross-sector partnership led by the International Center for Tropical Agriculture (CIAT) and the Colombian Ministry of Agriculture, The Clima y Sector Agropecuario Colombiano (Colombian Climate and Agricultural Sector; CSAC) provides meterological data to farmers, along with data on the economics and agronomy of rice cultivation.
+In a cross-sector partnership led by the International Center for Tropical Agriculture (CIAT) and the Colombian Ministry of Agriculture, The Clima y Sector Agropecuario Colombiano (Colombian Climate and Agricultural Sector; CSAC) provides meteorological data to farmers along with data on the economics and agronomy of rice cultivation.

 The CSAC works directly with growers interested in adopting new strategies, using the results of its climate models to help farmers with their agricultural practices.
 Growers in the program also work alongside local extension officers to help other farmers understand and adopt the new strategies.